AkashdeepGarg/Data-Leakage-Detection-on-based-of-Probability/README.md

 P = [1 – (1-p)/N1]* [1 – (1-p)/N2]*….
 [1 – (1-p)/Ni] Where,
 i: Number of leaked files the current agent has accessed
 Ni: Number of agents that have access to the file i

+Successful Attack Prevention against:
+1. Brute Force Attack
+2. HTML Injection
+3. Sql Injection
+4. Cross Site Scripting
+**
+Also Conducted Audit and Documented the findings of the Audit in a report.**